Signatures of electromagnetic and sound radiation produced by gravitational waves in core-collapse supernovae: Abstract

 \section{Abstract}

-This letter argues that gravitational waves, generated in core-collapse of a pre-supernova star, can produce electromagnetic radiation as the wave propagates outside the collapsing core.
-While the energy of this co-produced electromagnetic radiation is orders of magnitude smaller than the gravitational radiation, the electromagnetic power is shown to be sufficient to re-ignite fusion outside of the iron core.
-The re-ignition of fusion in the silicon layer of the collapsing star could provide the means to prevent the supernova from stalling.
-We conclude that this production of electromagnetic radiation via the gravitational wave should be included in computer simulations which model core-collapse supernova.
+This paper presents the scenario that gravitational waves, generated in core-collapse of a pre-supernova star, can produce both electromagnetic radiation and sound radiation as gravitational waves propagate outward from the collapsing core.
+While the energy of this co-produced electromagnetic and sound radiation is orders of magnitude smaller than the initiating gravitational radiation, the power may be sufficient to re-ignite fusion outside the collapsing core.
+The non-equilibrium re-ignition of fusion, in roughly the same time frame as the strongest neutrino emissions, would change the configuration of the pre-supernova star and subsequently the ejecta and the evolution of the stellar expansion of the supernova remnant.
+Although the co-produced electromagnetic or sound radiation could not contribute directly to the supernova explosion, the associated non-equilibrium re-ignition of fusion would alter the state outside the core leaving an observable signature in the ejecta of the supernova remnant.
+The aim of this paper is to argue that including this hypothesized co-produced radiation in computational models of core collapse supernovae would contribute to the evolution of the stellar expansion and consequently should be observable in the supernovae remnant, providing a confirmation of the conversion processes for gravitational radiation to electromagnetic and sound radiation.